How To Talk Comedy Writer – Updated

 Bucket – strong, simple idea to contain all the nonsense you want to put in.
 ‘Parody of air disaster film’ is a great bucket.
 [Joel Morris].
 Not related to ‘fun bucket.’

 Oxbow Lake – the rewriting process produces these.
 A bit in a script which used to have some plot/character importance, but as the story has changed around it, no longer has a purpose.
 You have to remove it on the next draft.
 Sam Bain and Jesse Armstrong use this term.
-Me and Kevin Cecil call them ‘hangovers.’
+Me and Kevin Cecil call these ‘hangovers.’

 Rabbit hole – a fact you check on the Internet and that’s the rest of the morning gone.
 [John Finnemore]